MoSrewa/PluralLLM/README.md

 Srewa, Mahmoud, Tianyu Zhao, and Salma Elmalaki.
 "PluralLLM: Pluralistic Alignment in LLMs via Federated Learning." arXiv preprint arXiv:2503.09925 (2025).

 ##  📖 References
-This project builds upon the foundational work presented in:
+PluralLLM draws inspiration from the centralized Group-Preference-Optimization (GPO) approach, which can be found here:
 [Group-Preference-Optimization (GPO)](https://github.com/jamqd/Group-Preference-Optimization)

+While GPO presents a centralized learning approach for optimizing group preferences, PluralLLM introduces a different learning paradigm based on federated learning, enabling decentralized preference alignment across multiple clients.
+This shift allows PluralLLM to address scalability, privacy, and personalization in real-world, distributed environments.

-If you use PluralLLM in your work, we encourage you to also cite the original GPO repository and its authors for their foundational contributions.
+If you use PluralLLM in your work, we encourage you to acknowledge the original GPO repository and its authors alongside our contributions.

 ## 📄 License